 • Your phone

-• Any device that needs access
+• Anything else that needs in

 # From laptop